th0mat/hopdump/README.txt

 #################################################################################

-hopdump - tcpdump plus channel hopping
+HOPDUMP is tcpdump plus channel hopping - a command line utility for OS X

 th.natter@gmail.com

 #################################################################################

-Works for OSX and uses the aiport utility to disassociate and change channels
+Works on OSX and uses the aiport utility to disassociate and change channels

 hopdump is a python wrapper around tcpdump adding the following
 functionality: